Mjz86/String/rope_paper.md

 struct node_ref {
   node *object;
-  size_t  offset;  Easier substringing could be achieved with an offset, but it's
+  size_t  offset; // Easier substringing could be achieved with an offset, but it's
-  // avoided due to potential fragmentation. size_t length;
+  // avoided due to potential fragmentation,
+//  it would be beneficial to support it tho , even if the normal substring algorithm doesn't use it , because  sometimes a fast_substring may be needed,  and its veey cheap,  because all the data to make the string shrink is in the root , and node traversal is not performed.
+// the Drawbacks of this speed in substring is going to be reflected in the n<=m assumptions,  because in the fast case, this may not hold ,
+// n<=m isnt an invariant , but a larger m means a larger h , and therfore,  losses in the tree access time ,
+// but in the case where the tree would not be concatenated again after the fast substring , it might be better not to touch the nodes . size_t length;
   size_t elem_count;// a std::span<elem> can be made by this and the object pointer. size_t tree_height; // Helps in the concatenation algorithm to identify the